 This level of protection by the banks and its ease of verification is plainly not attainable for the protection of our private data, for we are dealing with two vastly different beasts.
 When we "deposit" our private data with Facebook or Google, we clearly do not have the same degree of regulatory support for achieving the same comfort level as in banking.
 Our privacy asset is not formally transferred to Facebook or Google through the official act of writing a check or its equivalent (proof of ownership), except our agreeing to a long list of privacy statements most of us fail to read.
 This contract of transferring our personal data is executed only once at the time we first sign up for an all inclusive account.
-There is no monthly statement forthcoming and we are not informed about any transactions taking place on our data behind their close doors.
+There is no monthly statement forthcoming and we are not informed about any transactions taking place on our data behind their closed doors.

 Technically data privacy regulations are simply not enforceable without a similar mechanism like the one in the banking industry wherein the bank is obligated to provide to us a detailed account history based on which we the consumers are empowered to conduct a play by play auditing on our own private assets.
 Although the handling of the metadata regarding our bank accounts is also regulated, their score on privacy and security is much less stellar[Bank-Score].
 Fortunately, the fungibility of money and the fact that banks are allowed to create money turn a financial organization into a giant "tumbler" of currencies, which makes us less exposed.